microsoft/LabanotationSuite/GestureAuthoringTools/KinectCaptureEditor/README.md

 - Selecting **Play→Play Range** from the menu bar or pressing the **F5** key will play the data frames and media within the selected range.
 - Selecting **Play→Play All** or pressing **Shift+F5** will play the entire timeline.

-The Kinect Capture Editor plays the Kinect data, video, and audio as close to real-time as possible.
+KinectCaptureEditor plays the Kinect data, video, and audio as close to real-time as possible.
 The Current Position Cursor indicates the current time during playback and returns to its previous position when playback stops.
 Playback stops automatically at the end of the range or timeline and can be manually stopped by selecting **Play→Stop Play** or pressing the **Esc** key.

 If the Kinect data or video track is shorter than the play duration, the Frame Display pane will show the last Kinect data frame and/or video frame.
 If the audio track is shorter, audio stops for the remainder of the play duration.